aai-institute/practical-ai-act/docs/showcase/system-overview.md

    - Sending data to the inference endpoint, either as a single or batch request.
    - Returning the predicted salary band and explanation of the prediction (i.e. top contributing features).

-## Inference Logging Service
+## Inference Logging

    Due to record-keeping provisions in the AI Act, we need to log inference requests and responses to ensure traceability and an overview of failures and errors throughout the system lifetime.
    In this example, all inference requests and responses are logged into an PostgreSQL database.
 This includes input features, output predictions, SHAP values explaining the output through feature contributions, and metadata.

 ## Post-deployment Monitoring

-   After deployment, we use a cloud-native observation stack to keep track of model performance, data drift, and errors during serving operations.
+   After deployment, we use an observability tool stack to keep track of model performance, data drift, and operational metrics like HTTP errors or request latencies.
    This stack consists of Grafana, Prometheus, and NannyML, where the former two are responsible for streaming logs and metrics, and for visualizing them, respectively.
-   NannyML is our data drift detection tool of choice, allowing us to alert on triggers set to mark unacceptable performance losses.
+   NannyML is our data drift detection and model performance estimation tool of choice, allowing us to alert on triggers set to mark unacceptable performance losses.

    To summarize, below are the most important points of our post-deployment monitoring service: